waltervh/BornAgain-website/content/post/_index.md

 +++
-title = "Posts"
+title = "Page with posts"
-draft = false
 +++

-hello and welcome to the posts section!
+This is content/post/_index.md file.
+Nothing is here.